o-jasper/cl-command-line-wrappers/readme.markdown

  lists filled with the values as requested, but there is also a `:hook` keyword so you can take the information immediately.

-Also a `do-ps` where you just provide (non-keyword)variables it will fill the variables with the associated keywords.

 Using cffi on the C interface would probably be superior.

-Warning todo: some of the available options `:args` actually return lists.
+**Warning:** some of the available options, like `:args` produce list, because how it works internally, tokenizing on whitespace instead of how the table works.

+Also a `ps-do` where you just provide (non-keyword)variables it will fill the variables with the associated keywords.
+For the reason as in the warnig `ps-do` has `&rest` for the last element, for this reason all things to query for in the list `+ps-produce-list+` *must* be last.

 ### cl-wmctrl
-Uses [`wmctrl`](http://tomas.styblo.name/wmctrl/) The function `wm-list` works the same as the `ps` one, you provide a list of stuff you want, `+wmctrl-allowed+` listing them, and there is also a `do-wm-list` that works the same.
+Uses [`wmctrl`](http://tomas.styblo.name/wmctrl/) The function `wm-list` works the same as the `ps` one, you provide a list of stuff you want, `+wmctrl-allowed+` listing them, and there is also a `wm-list-do` that works the same.

 `:command` is also allowed, `wmctrl` doesn't(afaik) do this, but `cl-wmctrl` uses a `ps` command to get it anyway. (because it is useful)

-Warning todo: potentially the same problem as cl-ps-command.

 ### iw-scan, iw-scan-continuous
 Uses `(sudo) iwlist wlan0 scanning` and looks at its output.